Philosophy, Computing, and Artificial Intelligence

 These condition-action rules give the "Adam and Eve" agent goals to achieve.

-Consider the first of the three condition-action rules.
-Given the first belief in the KB ("Eve is the mother of Cain"), this rule gives the agent the goal to add to its beliefs that "Eve is an ancestor of Cain."
+Consider the first condition-action rule.
+Given the belief that "Eve is the mother of Cain," this rule gives the agent the goal to add to its beliefs that "Eve is an ancestor of Cain."

 We can imagine that adding beliefs to its KB is a basic action for the "Adam and Eve" agent.
-So once this agent has a goal to add a belief, it immediately carries out the action that achieves the goal.
+Once it has a goal to add a belief, it immediately carries out the action that achieves the goal.

-The "Adam and Eve" agent does not represent a very exciting achievement in AI, but we can begin to see an Observation-Thought-Decision-Action Cycle if we imagine that it gets the beliefs in its KB through observations.
+The "Adam and Eve" agent is not aa very exciting achievement in AI.
+Its goal in life is to make its KB contain beliefs about ancestors given initial beliefs about mothers and fathers of Cain, Able, Enoch, and Irad, but we can begin to see an Observation-Thought-Decision-Action Cycle if we imagine that it gets the beliefs in its KB through observations.

 The Goal Stack in Production Systems